 This 1998 Terry Gilliam film explores the dark side of Las Vegas.
 Hunter S. Thompson, played by Johnny Depp, blows through a huge advance on his salary.
 A psychedelic drug trip, encounters with the police and the mob ensue.

 The Hangover, directed by Todd Phillips and released in 2009, tells an story of three guys to go to Las Vegas in order to celebrate their friend’s bachelor party.
 The adage of “what happens in Vegas stays in Vegas” could ruin the wedding if the friends cannot figure out what happened during the course of their stay.
 From the reason for a tiger in their room to where the groom went, they have a lot to sort out.

 Everything Martin Scorsese directs is epic, and this 1996 film is no exception.
-Sam “Ace” Rothstein is affiliated with the mob and owns a casino.
+Sam “Ace” Rothstein is affiliated with the mob and Online Cricket Betting ID.
 He tries to live a respectable life with his wife, until an old friend arrives on the scene.
 That old friend is now a big shot in the mob, and he starts to undo everything Ace has worked for over the years.

 - Ocean’s Eleven